Caste or Organization of Shipwrights

-Thess are relevant references from the Books where the Organization of Shipwrights is mentioned.
+Thess are relevant references from the Books where the Caste or Organization of Shipwrights is mentioned.

 I make no pronouncements on these matters, but report them as I find them.

 I wish you well,

 The next item on the agenda dealt with the demand of the pulley-makers to receive the same wage per Ahn as the oar-makers.
 I voted for this measure, but it did not pass.

 A Captain next to me snorted, "Give the pulley-makers the wage of oar-makers, and sawyers will want the wages of carpenters, and carpenters of shipwrights!"

 The wages of a sail-maker, incidentally, are four copper tarn disks per day, those of a fine shipwright, hired by the Council of Captains, as much as a golden tarn disk per day.